PintoGideon/notes/Javascript/Basics.md

 Conceptually, when you use exec or test, the regular expression engine looks for a match in your string by trying to match the expression first from the start of the string.

-### Networks and the Internet

-If you put cables between two computers and allow them to send data back and forth, you can do all kinds of wonderful things.

-A computer can use a netwrok to shoot bits to another computer.
-For any effective communication to arise out of this bit-shooting, the computers on both ends must know what the bits are supposed to represent.
-The meaning of any given sequence of bits depends entirely on the kind of thing that it is tryong to express and on the encoding mechanism used.

-A network protocol describes a style of communication over a network.
-A tcp connection works as follows: one computer must be waiting or listening for other computers to start talking to it.
-To be able to listen for different kinds of communication at the same time on a single machine, each listener has a number (called a port) assosciated by it.

-Another computer can then establish a connection by connecting to the target machine using the correct port number.

-### THe WEB

-The WEB is a set of protocols and formats that allow us to vist page in a browser.
-TO become a part of the web, all you need to do is connect a machine to the internet and have it listen on PORT 80 with the http protocol so that other computer can ask it for documents.

-### Layout

-You may be have notice that different types of elements are laid out differently.
 Some, such as paragraphs (<p>) or headings (<h1>)take up the whole width of the document and are rendered on seperate lines.
 Those are called block elements.
 Others such as links (<a>) or the <strong> element are rendered on the same line with their surrounding text.
 Such elements are called inline elements.

 A pixel is the basic unit of measurement in the browser.